emcf/thepipe/README.md

 ## Heuristics

-To optimize the output for downstream tasks, the pipe makes a variety of assumptions, and uses many heuristics to extract the most important information from the input data.
+To optimize the output for downstream tasks, the pipe uses a variety of assumptions and heuristics to extract the most important information from the input data, and to format it.
 Here are some of the most important ones:
 - **Optional [Mathpix](https://docs.mathpix.com/#process-a-pdf) PDF extraction**: Optional, extracts images, tables, and math from PDFs.
 - **[Ctags](https://en.wikipedia.org/wiki/Ctags) token compression**: When the output prompt is too large, automatically extracts essential code structure (functions, classes, variables, types) and throws away the rest.
 - **[LLMLingua](https://arxiv.org/abs/2403.12968) token compression**: When the output prompt is too large, automatically extracts essential tokens, can improve downstream performance by removing noise.
+- **[LITM](https://arxiv.org/abs/2307.03172) Reranking**: Reformats the output to minimize the impact of the "lost in the middle" effect to improve downstream performance with LLMs.
 - **Image resizing, [base64](https://en.wikipedia.org/wiki/Base64) encoding**: Maximum image dimensions are clipped to 512 pixels and encoded in base64 for easy downstream use with vision language models.
 Can alternatively output a text description of all images with `--text`, or text scraped from all images with `--scrape`.
 - **Ignore Rules**: Sensible out-of-the-box ignore rules for common directories and files that are not useful for downstream tasks, such as `node_modules`, `__pycache__`, `.gitignore`, etc. Feel free to customize these for your own use case by modifying `FILES_TO_IGNORE` in `config.py`.